Cray-HPE/docs-csm/operations/image_management/Configure_a_Remote_Build_Node.md

     "name": "ims-config"
 }
 ```

+1. Use CFS to customize the barebones image.

 After posting your cfs configuration you will use it to customize the image id retrieved in the previous step.

 ```
 cray cfs sessions create --target-group Application <IMS ID of your image> --target-image-map <IMS ID of your image> <name you want your new image to have in IMS> --target-definition image --name <pick a name for your CFS session> --configuration-name <name of the CFS configuration you created in the previous step>
 ```

+1. Boot the compute node with the customized image

 Once the cfs customization is finished, the image is ready to be booted.
 Create a bos session template referencing that image and use it to boot an arm node.